roberttkahelin8/thingmajigs/README.md

 The downloads folder is also for players who do not want to support certain websites by waiting five seconds or more for a download.
 Note that not ALL releases will be here, only the most recent updates since Minecraft 1.19, as older versions do not follow the same guidelines.

-Some files are for other websites, please ignore them or use them and give credit back to here if they are used (if you don't we'll find you).
+Some files are for other websites, please ignore them.

 # Official releases of this mod are on these listed websites (_not all versions are on every website_):